Fresszonesongs/Freezone/doc/devs/delegation_pools.md

 -------------
 ```

-Delegations to SMTs are used to power SMT specific actions, such as token emissions.
-Without such delegations, these actions will not be included on chain and it is likely that the SMT will be considered "dead".
-The number of RCs required to support such behavior will likely be relatively low, but SMT creators and communities should be consious of this requirement and delegation their RCs to the SMTs that they regularly use.
+Delegations to SSTs are used to power SST specific actions, such as token emissions.
+Without such delegations, these actions will not be included on chain and it is likely that the SST will be considered "dead".
+The number of RCs required to support such behavior will likely be relatively low, but SST creators and communities should be consious of this requirement and delegation their RCs to the SSTs that they regularly use.

 ## Managing RC Delegation Pools